TAPE-Lab/OT-2_Code/README.md

-## In the Script<sup name="Link3">3</sup>:
+## Editing the Script<sup name="Link3"></sup>:

-Within the script itself, under the `def run(protocol: protocol_api.ProtocolContext):` function, enter the:
+- Within the script itself, under the `def run(protocol: protocol_api.ProtocolContext):` function, **enter** the:
-- location of tiprack on OT-2 deck
+    - location of the tiprack on the OT-2 deck
-- the tuberack used and its location on OT-2 deck<sup>[a](#subfootnote)</sup>
+    - the tuberack used and its location on the OT-2 deck<sup>[a](#subfootnote)</sup>
-- the plate used and its location on OT-2 deck
+    - the plate used and its location on the OT-2 deck

- <sup name="subfootnote">a</sup> note that if you are using a custom tuberack or plate that is note already loaded on the OT-2 Labware (enter link for OT-2 labware), then you must load it on using their custom labware setup guide.
+ <sup name="subfootnote">a</sup> Note that if you are using a custom tuberack or plate that is note already loaded on the [OT-2 Labware](https://docs.opentrons.com/v2/new_labware.html), then you must load it on using their [custom labware setup](https://labware.opentrons.com/create/) guide.

-Under the '# Source' heading, enter the positions of each individual isotope.
+- Under the '# Source' heading, enter the positions of each individual isotope located on the tuberack.

-Under the '# Source_Headroom' heading, enter the distance, in millimetres, between the top of the source tube (excluding the cap/lid) and the meniscus of the solution.
+- Under the '# Source_Headroom' heading, enter the distance, in millimetres, between the top of the source tube (excluding the cap/lid) and the meniscus of the solution.

-Lastly, under  '# mm_lost_per_ul' heading, measure, in millimetres, the inner diameter of your source tube and enter value here.
+- Lastly, under  '# mm_lost_per_ul' heading, measure, in millimetres, the inner diameter of your source tube and enter value here.
 [↩](#Link3)

-## IMPORTANT: Before Starting<sup name="Link4">4</sup>
+## IMPORTANT: Before Starting<sup name="Link4"></sup>

 - Ensure the `source` tubes/falcons/eppendorfs are the same used for all the isotopes, i.e. do not use a 15mL falcon for one isotope and a 1.5 mL eppendorf for another.
 - Measure the inner diameter of the `source` tube, in millimetres, using a precise caliper and enter into the `diameter` variable under the '# mm_lost_per_ul' heading.